Skip to content

 Module: terminaltexteffects.utils.argsdataclass

-This module defines classes and functions designed to work with the argparse library and enable typed arguments to support interacting with terminaltexteffects as both a command line tool and a library.
+Classes and functions designed to work with the argparse library and enable typed arguments.

 The ArgField class extends the built-in Field class to include additional metadata specific to command-line arguments.
 This metadata includes the command-line argument name, help text, type parser, metavar, nargs, action, required status, and choices.